jaspervalero/node-api-starter/README.md

 * JWT (Tokens)

 ## Machine Preparation
-You will need Node.js and MongoDB installed in your local environment.
+You will need Node.js and MongoDB installed and running in your local environment.

 ## Usage
 1. **Clone repo** - `git clone https://github.com/jaspervalero/node-api-starter.git`